chrispaterson/node-clusterstart/README.md

-# Clusterize
+# Clusterstart
 The purpose of this module is to enable an app created in Node.js to run either in cluster or on a signle core.

 ## Installation
-		$ npm install node-clusterize
+		$ npm install clusterstart

 ## Commands
-clusterize allows you to import the clusterize module into your app, then just run it as a cluster.
+clusterstart allows you to import the clusterstart module into your app, then just run it as a cluster.
     $ node app.js --clusterize

 It also allows you to specify the number of cores to run it on.